jteppinette/amp/README.md

 * Recurring Log Notification:
     * The entire log count will be sent via email to all company users at an interval set through the _Log Reccurence_ input on the _Settings_ page.
     * By default, these logs will be mailed out once per day.

-## Backup

-The AMP system does not come configured with backup systems for the database or media assets (logs, backgound checks, files, etc..).
-These systems are left to the individual system administrator to be implemented.

-* [PostgreSQL Backup](http://www.postgresql.org/docs/9.1/static/backup.html): This set of documentation will provide information on exporting and importing PostgreSQL raw data.
-* Media Backup: Media files are stored in a diretory determined by the *MEDIA_ROOT* setting in *settings.py*.
-Typically, an [rsync](http://linux.die.net/man/1/rsync) command would be setup throug a [chronjob](http://man7.org/linux/man-pages/man5/crontab.5.html), so that the directory can be backed up on a remote system at a regular interval.